 Like everyone else, animators often don’t want to bring their work home.
-The importance of letting your mind refreshing cannot be stressed enough.
-But the joy of our job is that some forms of work aren’t really work.
-Like browsing Youtube for other educational and training animations – it’s often entertaining rather than stressful, and is great at giving us new ideas.
-So you can say that we do sometimes work overtime!
+The importance of letting your mind refresh cannot be stressed enough.
+But the joy of our job is that some forms of work don’t really work.
+Like browsing Youtube for other educational and training animations – it’s often entertaining rather than stressful and is great at giving us new ideas.
+So you can say that we sometimes work overtime!

 Hear from the animators themselves!

 Animating for educational services, which is our specialty here at F. Learning Studio, is always daunting but exciting.
-Luckily, the joy of creating these videos far outweigh the obstacles!
+Luckily, the joy of creating these videos far outweighs the obstacles!

-Every day, we face a different challenge and are met with different surprises.
+Every day, we face different challenges and are met with different surprises.
 But from looking at the lives of all our animators, we’ve managed to find some common opinions on questions regarding our job.

 What is the most challenging part of being an animator of educational videos?

 It’s probably the often expert knowledge that we work with.
-The knowledge used is often in sectors that we know very little about,such as medical, science, law, finance.
+The knowledge used is often in sectors that we know very little about, such as healthcare, science, law, and finance.
 For instance, we worked with iCareBetter to produce easy-to-understand videos that can help doctors better explain diseases to their patients.
 In this case, we had to be sure that the animation accurately portrays what was happening.
 Obviously, most of us had little medical knowledge, so we spent plenty of time searching for videos on medical processes, trying to figure out little things like how blood cells move!

 What is the most enjoyable task for us so far?

 We love giving knowledge life!
 Take this video below, which shows what we can do in science animation as an example.
 We got the opportunity to simplify complex diagrams and visualize natural processes by vividly animating wonderful landscapes!